Assessing identification risk

 - Can the service a person is using result in the release of their personal or sensitive information?

 - Can the service a person is using result in a document or data source being issued (for example, a licence or a digital ID) that could subsequently be used as a form of evidence of their identity, qualification or reputation?

 If you answer ‘Yes’ to any of these questions, then you should undertake a full identification risk assessment.

 - Internal fraud — staff deliberately undermine the system and its processes.

 - Collusion — a person deliberately gives away their information or access.

-- Hacking — skilled people circumvent a (computer) system’s security to access records (this usually involves information about multiple individuals).
+- System attacks — When skilled people circumvent a (computer) system’s security to access networks and records (this usually involves information about multiple individuals).